WE ARE NOMURA

 The best part of production management is being able to direct the entire project.

-Hino: "We specialize in creating designs that add elements of production to events such as motor shows, showrooms, pop-up stores, and short-term displays.
-You could say that this department is in charge of work typical of NOMURA."
+Hino: "We are good at creating designs that add a dramatic element to events such as motor shows, showrooms, pop-up stores, and short-term displays.
+You could say that this department is in charge of work that is unique to NOMURA"

 Despite being in the position of managing team members as a section manager, Hino has been actively visiting the field.
 The reason behind this is that he is particular about his work in production management.